ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 Explanation: I have a lot of `tex` snippets, so I prefer to further organize them in a dedicated directory, while a single file suffices for `all`, `markdown`, and `python`.

 ## Watch the screencasts!
-They're old but gold, and pack a surprisingly thorough demonstration of UltiSnips' capabilities into about 20 minutes of video.
-Many of the features described below also appear in the screencasts.
+Quite a few years ago now, Holger Rapp, the author of UltiSnips, created four screencasts demonstrating the plugin's features:
 - [Episode 1: What are snippets and do I need them?](http://www.sirver.net/blog/2011/12/30/first-episode-of-ultisnips-screencast/)
 - [Episode 2: Creating Basic Snippets](http://www.sirver.net/blog/2012/01/08/second-episode-of-ultisnips-screencast/)
 - [Episode 3: What's new in version 2.0](http://www.sirver.net/blog/2012/02/05/third-episode-of-ultisnips-screencast/)
 - [Episode 4: Python Interpolation](http://www.sirver.net/blog/2012/03/31/fourth-episode-of-ultisnips-screencast/)

+They're old but gold, and pack an impressively thorough demonstration of UltiSnips' capabilities into about 20 minutes of video.
+I strongly suggest your watch them---you will find many of the features described in this article covered from a different perspective in the screencasts.

 ## Writing Snippets
 **TLDR:** create a `{filetype}.snippets` file in your `UltiSnips` directory (e.g. `tex.snippets`) and write your snippets inside this file using the syntax described in `:help UltiSnips-basic-syntax`.

-### Anatomy of an UltiSnippets snippet
+### Anatomy of an UltiSnips snippet
 The general form of an UltiSnips snippet is:
 ```
 snippet {trigger} ["description" [options]]